The PROSPECT Reactor Antineutrino Experiment: Data acquisition

+The primary trigger functions are implemented in firmware on-board the WFD modules.
 Acquisition of waveforms (148 samples long) by all WFD channels is triggered if both PMTs in any segment exceed a signal level of approximately five photoelectrons within a 64\,ns coincidence window.
-As shown in Fig.~\ref{fig:daqLayout}, the acquisition of all channels on all WFD modules is achieved via a logic signal sent to every WFD module from a FIFO module.
+As shown in Fig.~\ref{fig:daqLayout}, the acquisition of all channels on all WFD modules is achieved via a logic signal sent to every WFD module.
 The waveform acquired for every PMT is examined via on-board firmware and compared to a secondary threshold.
 Acquired samples from an individual WFD channel are only recorded to disk in waveform regions that exceed a lower threshold signal level of approximately two photoelectrons, along with pre- and post-threshold regions of 24\, and 32\,samples, respectively.
-We denote the primary threshold as the ``segment'' threshold and the secondary as the ``ZLE'' threshold since it suppresses channels with zero or very small energy depositions.
+We denote the trigger threshold as the ``segment'' threshold and the secondary threshold as the Zero Length Encoding (ZLE) threshold since it suppresses channels with zero or very small energy depositions.
+Since the average segment multiplicity per trigger is $\approx 3$, it is considerably more efficient to collect data only for those segments with energy depositions.
+However, it would also be inefficient to consider segments individually when making the trigger decision to acquire data - a prohibitive low individual segment threshold would have to be applied to collect all depositions of interest.

 This scheme is particularly important for the IBD positron measured in PROSPECT.
 This will constitute a primary deposition, most likely limited to a single segment, by the slowing of the IBD positron, and smaller depositions due to Compton scattering of 511~keV annihilation $\gamma$-rays.
 Having the ability to set a lower ZLE threshold enables efficient collection of energy deposited by annihilation $\gamma$-rays in segments near the primary interaction segment, while maintaining a manageable data rate.